Read the article and fill in the blanks with the correct words from the word bank.

 The implications extend beyond individual behaviour.
 Some researchers argue that the commodification of attention has degraded the quality of public discourse by systematically rewarding outrage, simplification and tribal affiliation over nuance and complexity.
+When emotional arousal reliably generates clicks and shares, content producers — whether journalists, politicians or independent creators — face structural incentives to prioritise provocation over accuracy.
 Others contend that moral panics about technology are cyclical and that previous innovations, from the printing press to television, generated similar anxieties that ultimately proved overstated.
+These critics point to evidence that heavy social media users are not uniformly worse informed than non-users, and that the same platforms have been used to organise civic movements and disseminate public health information effectively.

 1.According to Herbert Simon's 1971 observation, what is the consequence of an abundance of information?